MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/personalization/ui-personalization-windows-client.md

 When [!INCLUDE[d365fin](includes/d365fin_md.md)] receives an external file, you are presented with a dialog box.
 In addition to selecting what to do with the file, you can decide how to treat that file type next time it is received.

 When [!INCLUDE[d365fin](includes/d365fin_md.md)] is required to run an automation object, you are presented with a dialog box.
 You can decide whether that type of object should always or never be able to run.

-You can cancel your decisions for handling files and automation objects by opening the **Reset User-Specified Settings** window from your Role Center.
-For more information, see [How to: Cancel Personalization](ui-customization-cancel.md).

 ### To specify how to handle external files